 " Many consider him to be one of the finest American presidents for the simple reason that he achieved everything he wanted to do in his single term

 .
-Along with some complicated health problems towards the end of his term, this is why he decided to not run for reelection (it wouldn't have done him any good as he died only 103 days after Zachary Taylor
+Along with some complicated health problems towards the end of his term, this is why he decided to not run for reelection.
+It wouldn't have done him any good anyway, as he died only 103 days after Zachary Taylor

-, his successor, was inaugurated President; at age 53, he had the shortest natural lifespan of any President).
-Or for the simple reason that his mullet was about 140 years ahead of its heyday.
+, his successor, was inaugurated President.
+At age 53, he had the shortest natural lifespan of any President as well as the shortest post-presidency.

 Tropes relating to President Polk: